 Watch a destination video.

-Icy Strait Point is located near the city of Hoonah, the largest native Tlingit Indian settlement in Alaska, and very near Glacier Bay National Park.
+Icy Strait Point is located near the city of Hoonah, the largest native Tlingit Indian settlement in USA, and very near Glacier Bay National Park.
 Home to a historic cannery, the port's connection to the sea is strong.
 Locals share the sea with humpback whales, orcas, Dall porpoises, seals, sea otters, halibut and all five species of Pacific salmon.
 It is not uncommon to spot a humpback or an orca while walking along the shore.